Requestly is now Open Source 🚀

-How to modify Headers in HTTP(s) Requests and Responses in Chrome, Firefox & Safari using Requestly
+How to modify Headers in HTTP(s) Requests & Responses in Chrome, Firefox & Safari using Requestly

-The ability to modify the headers of the traffic that pass through your browser easily is what every developer would want to have.
+The ability to modify the headers of the traffic that passes through your browser easily is what every developer would want to have.
 This is where Requestly comes into the picture.
-Requestly is an open-source, powerful browser extension that lets you intercept & modify headers and HTTP requests and responses.
+Requestly is an open-source, powerful platform that lets you intercept & modify headers and HTTP requests and responses.

 Here's a quick demo video on Requestly's Modify Header rule works: